 Experiment litz: This wire consists of 1.0 mm2 braided copper wire with UV resistant black insulation.
 The total diameter is about 2 mm.
 Perfect for experiments or holiday antennas.
 Because the core only consists of copper, this wire will stretch over time and continue to stretch.
 The tensile strength of this wire is therefore also limited.

 Copper/Kevlar Wire: This antenna wire is produced especially for HF Kits local in the Netherlands.
 The wire consists of a Kevlar core with around 1.1 mm2 tinned copper braiding.
 1x 0,4 mm Kevlar en 24x 0,25 mm copper.
 The insulator consists of black UV resistant PE.
 The total diameter is about 2.5 mm.
 Tension force approx. 50 kg.
 In this way a strong, flexible and relatively light wire is obtained.

-Copper/Stainless steel Wire: This antenna Wire is produced especially for HF Kits local in the Netherlands.
-The wire consists of a stainless steel core (7x 0, 35mm) with around 1.0 mm2 tinned copper braid.
-7x 0.3 mm stainless steel and 14x 0.3 mm thinned copper.
+Copper/stainless steel litze: This Antenna litze is specially produced for HF Kits in the Netherlands.
+The wire consists of a stainless steel core (7x 0.35mm) with 1.0 mm2 (56 x 0.15 mm) of blank copper around it.
 The insulator consists of black UV resistant PE.
 The total diameter is about 2.5 mm.
 Tension force approx. 100 kg.
 This is a robust antenna wire with a very long life span.
 As far as we are concerned, this is the best choice for permanently placed antennas.